SymfonyCasts/lemon-squeezy/sfcasts/js-events.md

 anymore, so we can delete it, along with another one that we missed in `#openOverlay`.

-*So* even if we don't have Ngrok running, we're *still* able to sync the LemonSqueezy customer ID with the user via JavaScript events.
+*So*, even if we don't have Ngrok running, we're *still* able to sync the LemonSqueezy customer ID with the user via JavaScript events.
 This approach simplifies local development a bit, but both ways are totally valid.